12–6 elbow: Criticism

 The 12–6 elbow has often been criticized for its brutality, however, the rules prohibiting them have also been criticized.
 In particular, it has been argued that the term "downward elbow strikes" is too strict, as it only applies to straight motions and does not make elbows on an arc illegal.
 Matt Hume, chief referee of the One Fighting Championship, explained that while 12–6 elbows were illegal, "if you change the time to 11:59, it is no longer illegal."
 Hume felt that the authors of the Unified Rules did not have an understanding of MMA, with McCarthy affirming that view by stating that Lembo "wasn't a big MMA guy at the time".
 Hume also argued that the rule meant that other elbow strikes that could gain more velocity than 12–6 elbows were legal yet were hitting with the same point of the elbow.

 Because of the initially broad definition of 12–6 elbows in the Unified Rules, referees often had differences in interpretation of what was classed as one.
 Referee Herb Dean differed from McCarthy's definition and argued that elbow strikes parallel with the floor in side control (sometimes called 9–3 elbows) were classed as 12–6 elbows, as he considered 12–6 elbows as being based on where the fighter throwing them was positioned.

+Legalisation

+On 30 January 2024, the Association of Boxing Commissions' MMA Rules Committee met and voted to address the illegality of the 12–6 elbow under the Unified Rules.
+They proposed removing the ban which was accepted by the committee.
+The ABC's full committee later voted in favour of abolishing the ban on the 12–6 elbow, effective from 1 November 2024 pending local athletic commissions' approval.
+UFC President Dana White said in response that he would look to have Jones' loss to Hamill overturned as a result.
+UFC removed the ban on 12–6 elbows in time for UFC Fight Night 246 on 2 November.
+The first legal 12–6 elbow thrown following legalisation was done by Gillian Robertson on Luana Pinheiro at UFC Vegas 100.